KurtRoepke/AWS-vpn-/README.md

-You will be asked to create a new key pair create a new name in the box provided.
+You will be asked to create a new key pair.
+Create a new name in the box provided.
 <img src="Images/6.png" height="70%" width="70%"  />